Types of Adverbs in French

 Je n’avais certainement jamais vu autant de monde.I’d definitely never seen so many people before.

 Interrogative adverbs (les adverbes d’interrogation) are question words.
-The most important ones are:
+The most important ones in French are:

 combienhow much, commenthow, pourquoiwhy, quandwhen, where